ajaygunalan/mycobot_ros2/README.md

    }"
    ```

-   This single command (formatted on multiple lines for readability) publishes a trajectory for the six joints ([How to Simulate a Robotic Arm in Gazebo – ROS 2 Jazzy](https://automaticaddison.com/how-to-simulate-a-robotic-arm-in-gazebo-ros-2-jazzy/#:~:text=Here%20is%20a%20command%20you,is%20all%20a%20single%20command)).
+   This single command (formatted on multiple lines for readability) publishes a trajectory for the six joints.
 The arm should move to the specified joint angles over 3 seconds.
-You can similarly publish a trajectory of all zeros to return the arm to its home position ([How to Simulate a Robotic Arm in Gazebo – ROS 2 Jazzy](https://automaticaddison.com/how-to-simulate-a-robotic-arm-in-gazebo-ros-2-jazzy/#:~:text=You%20can%20also%20move%20it,back%20home%20now)).
+You can similarly publish a trajectory of all zeros to return the arm to its home position.

 **Key Points / Differences:** This demo uses **ROS 2 Control** to simulate the arm.
-Make sure the controllers (`arm_controller`, `gripper_action_controller`, etc.) are active (you can check with `ros2 control list_controllers` if needed) ([How to Simulate a Robotic Arm in Gazebo – ROS 2 Jazzy](https://automaticaddison.com/how-to-simulate-a-robotic-arm-in-gazebo-ros-2-jazzy/#:~:text=See%20the%20active%20controllers%3A)).
+Make sure the controllers (`arm_controller`, `gripper_action_controller`, etc.) are active (you can check with `ros2 control list_controllers` if needed).
 In this step, we are **not** using MoveIt 2 yet – all motions are commanded directly via ROS 2 topics/actions.

 ----